Invest in fixed-income assets on eToro

 Many retail investors may find investing in bond ETFs more accessible, as they require less capital.

-Tip: Ultimately, investors should consult with an independent financial advisor and carefully consider their investment goals, risk tolerance, and other factors before making a decision.
+Tip: Investors should consult with an independent financial advisor and carefully consider their investment goals, risk tolerance, and other factors before making a decision.

 Fixed-income investing risks to know